SheetalJade2019/tkinter/README.md

 # tkinter
-Calculator
+Case Study of tkinter : Calculator

-This project contains calculator_final.ipynb and tkinter_demo.
+This project contains 2 files :
+      1)    calculator_final.ipynb
+      2)    tkinter_demo.ipynb

+PURPOSE :
-The pursose of this project is to learn and understand :
-      How to develop GUI in Python?
-      How to use tkinter to create GUI in python?
+      The pursose of this project is to learn and understand the process of how to develop GUI in Python and how to use tkinter to create GUI in python.

-In this calculator case study, I have used Buttons, Labels, grid layout and functions to do calculation.
+OVERVIEW :
+      Python has many frameworks to develop GUI like kivy, PyQT, tkinter, WxPython, PyGUI etc. I have used tkinter as it is easy and most commonly used framework.
+The GUI of calculator is built using Labels, grid layout, Entry and Buttons for addition, subtraction, multiplication and division along with their functions.

+SCREENSHOT :